ballerina-guides/ai-samples/compile-time-code-generation-with-order-system/README.md

-# E-commerce Order Processing with Compile-Time Code Generation
+# E-commerce Order Filtering with Compile-Time Code Generation

 This project demonstrates compile-time code generation in Ballerina.
 This feature allows you to define a function's logic using a natural language prompt.
 During compilation, an LLM generates the corresponding Ballerina code, which is then compiled into your program.
-This example uses this feature to generate the logic for calculating the total price of an order in a simple e-commerce API.
+This example uses this feature to generate the logic for filtering orders in a simple e-commerce API.

 -----